show_page.php1 : df05.jpg

 HISTORY: This monkey had experienced weight loss and anemia of an undetermined cause over the last six months.
 Treatments for the latter had been unsuccessful.
 Recently, the animal was treated with an antibiotic for suspected sepsis.
 Subsequently, the monkey developed white plaques on the tongue and was euthanized.

 HISTOPATHOLOGIC DESCRIPTION: Esophagus: There is diffuse marked hyperplasia of the mucosal epithelium characterized by deep rete ridge formation and acanthosis, and there is increased intercellular clear space with prominent intercellular bridging (spongiosis) and intracellular edema (hydropic degeneration).
-There are frequent areas of erosion and rare ulceration with replacement by, as well as frequent intramucosal pustules filled with, viable and necrotic neutrophils, macrophages, sloughed nucleated squamous epithelial cells, necrotic debris, and numerous fungi of varying life stages.
-There are oval to round, 3-6 um diameter, pale-staining, thin-walled blastospores and blastoconidia arranged either in short chains (pseudohyphae), individual yeast, and slender, 3-4 um wide, septate, parallel-walled, non-branching hyphae.
+There are frequent areas of erosion and rare ulceration with replacement by viable and necrotic neutrophils, macrophages, sloughed nucleated squamous epithelial cells, necrotic debris, and numerous fungi of varying morphologies.
+There are also frequent intramucosal pustules filled with similar inflammatory cells.
+Fungi morphologies include oval to round, 3-6 µm diameter, pale-staining, thin-walled yeast arranged either in short chains (pseudohyphae), individual yeast, and slender, 3-4 µm wide, septate, parallel-walled, non-branching hyphae.
 The lamina propria and submucosa are expanded by neutrophils, macrophages, and fewer lymphocytes and plasma cells.
 Within the muscularis mucosa, these inflammatory cells which surround, and separate smooth muscle myocyte that are variably disorganized, degenerate (vacuolated sarcoplasm with vesiculate nuclei), and necrotic (shrunken, angular, hypereosinophilic sarcoplasm with pyknotic nuclei).
 There is mildly increased clear space and ectatic lymphatic vessels (edema) within the lamina propria and submucosa.

-MORPHOLOGIC DIAGNOSIS: Esophagus and tongue: Esophagitis and glossitis, neutrophilic and erosive, multifocal to coalescing, moderate, with mucosal hyperplasia and numerous yeast, pseudohyphae, and fungal hyphae, etiology consistent with Candida sp., Owl monkey, non-human primate.
+MORPHOLOGIC DIAGNOSIS: Esophagus and tongue: Esophagitis and glossitis, erosive, neutrophilic, multifocal to coalescing, moderate, with mucosal hyperplasia and numerous fungal yeast, pseudohyphae, and hyphae, Owl monkey, non-human primate.

 ETIOLOGIC DIAGNOSIS: Oral Candidiasis